-The deadline for requests is the closing date of the application 22nd September 2021.
+The deadline for requests is the application close time on 20 September 2022.
 Requests for adjustments submitted after this date will be considered only if applicants can evidence that their circumstances have changed since the application closing date.

 Important to note!
 If you are applying to multiple SUoA, please refer to their local guidance.